Deloitte-VA/docker-snp/README.md

 This is used to support the [Semantic Normalization Prototype](https://github.com/jlgrock/snp-prototype).
 Documentation on how to use this can also be found there.

 Release Procedures:
+  - Make sure that the release for [Semantic Normalization Prototype](https://github.com/jlgrock/snp-prototype) to Sonatype OSS has been completed.
+  - Update the version in the [Dockerfile](https://github.com/Deloitte-VA/snp-prototype-tomcat/blob/master/Dockerfile)
   - sudo docker build -t jlgrock/snp-prototype-tomcat
   - sudo docker push jlgrock/snp-prototype-tomcat
+  - Check in your changes and update Docker hub instructions, if necessary.

 Run Procedures:
   - see [Docker Hub](https://registry.hub.docker.com/u/jlgrock/snp-prototype-tomcat/)